 -

-To start your will with Nolo’s Online Will, you’ll enter your name and indicate your gender.
-This might seem straight forward, but it’s not clear in every situation.
+To start your will with WillMaker, you’ll enter your name as you want it to appear in your will.
+This might be straightforward, but it’s not clear in every situation.
 Here’s a little more information that should answer any questions.
 Your Name Your name is needed here to identify you and all the

 -